 Day 10: Pittsburgh, PA

 Most Random Experience: On the way out of South Dakota we ran into the Sturgis Festival.
 I don’t think I will ever see so many motorcycles in one place again.
+The rainstorm while we were staying at the Stanley Hotel in Estes Park, CO, which is the inspiration for The Shining, was also quite memorable.

 Favorite State: Utah.
 Unbelievably beautiful.

-Best Meal: Chicago deep dish pizza with my great friend Tracy, of course.
+Best Meal: Chicago deep dish pizza.

 Biggest Surprise: Iowa!
 Iowa was a really dynamic state, full of universities and cool people.
 My friends live in Iowa City where we visited them.
 The city architecture was interesting, the food was great, and we loved our stroll around town with them.